-- 1. Receives the Syrinx Environmental written response on the Ashfield Parade Reserve foreshore works; and - 2.
-Notes that Officers will liaise with the Department of Biodiversity Conservation & Attractions in regards to a permit to request the selective removal of the Acacia saligna trees within the higher embankment
+- 1. Receives the Syrinx Environmental written response on the Ashfield Parade Reserve foreshore works; - Notes that Officers will liaise with the Department of Biodiversity Conservation & Attractions in regards to a permit to request the selective removal of the Acacia Saligna trees within the higher embankment; and - Seeks a further risk assessment be undertaken on the requirement for the fence, including the opportunity for alternative measures.

-6.8 Chief Executive Officer's 6 Month Highlights Report (Peta Mabbs, Chief Executive Officer)
+10.9 Chief Executive Officer's 6 Month Highlights Report (Peta Mabbs, Chief Executive Officer)